madzera/happytree/README.md

 ### Dependencies

-The Happy Tree API has only one dependency, which is used to perform unit tests:
+The HappyTree API has only one dependency, which is used to perform unit tests:

 * **JUnit 4.13.1**.